Praful22/AircraftFlightDynamics/README.md

 -> Assumptions

-1. Aircraft is treated as a rigid body whose dynamics are comprised of three translational and three rotational degrees of freedom, hence 6-DoF motion.
+1. An aircraft is treated as a rigid body whose dynamics are comprised of three translational and three rotational degrees of freedom, hence 6-DoF motion.

-2. Body axes coordinate frame is fixed at the aircraft's center of gravity (CG),
+2. Body axes coordinate frame is fixed at the aircraft's center of gravity (CG).

 Motion can be described by:
 1. Translational Motion: